dfinke/vscode-pandoc/README.md

   * Handling of the path that contains spaces
   * Add the open command (xdg-open) in linux

-## **Setting additional pandoc options**
+## Setting additional pandoc options

-1. choose 'Preference -> UserSettings'
-1. Find: pandoc in Default Settings
-1. Copy and paste
-1. to settings.json
+Find `pandoc` in _settings.json_ and add the options you want to use.
+For example:

 example: